Step 1: Introduction to Gemology

 Gemology Tools: The Essentials

-Once you have your reference library together, start assembling your lab equipment.
+Once you have your reference library, start assembling your lab equipment.

 You’ll need magnification.
 Start with a good quality 10x (ten power) loupe.
 Some economy loupes on the market range from mediocre to very good quality.
 The best you can get, and the standard for diamond grading, is a color corrected triplet loupe.
 Triplet means it has three lenses, so there’s no distortion near the edges.
 Color corrected refers to a coating on the lenses, so the color you see is accurate.